Dry Creek Habitat Enhancement Demonstration Projects

 The Sonoma County Water Agency (Water Agency) is the Lead Agency under the California Environmental Quality Act (CEQA) for the proposed Dry Creek Habitat Enhancement Demonstration Project (Dry Creek Demonstration Project).
 The Water Agency prepared an Initial Study and Mitigated Negative Declaration (Initial Study) for the project in accordance with CEQA.
 The Water Agency’s Board of Directors approved the Initial Study on November 15, 2011.

-- Initial Study and Mitigated Negative Declaration of Environmental Impact Report, no appendices (PDF, 5MB)
+- Initial Study and Mitigated Negative Declaration of Environmental Impact, no appendices (PDF, 5MB)

 - Appendix A: Notice of Preparation and Comment Letters (PDF, 1MB)